-A horror obsessed teenager discovers that his next door neighbour is a murderous vampire.
+A horror-obsessed teenager discovers that his next door neighbour is a murderous vampire.
 He tries to convince the police, his family and friends but to no avail.
-He decides to take matters into his own hands.
+Now, he must take matters into his own hands.

 The orphan and former surfer Chris Emerson and his sister Nicole Emerson move to Luna Bay expecting to initiate a new life without housing expenses with their Aunt Jillian, but she charges ...
 See full summary »

 A mother and her two sons move to a small coast town in California.
 The town is plagued by bikers and some mysterious deaths.
 The younger boy makes friends with two other boys who claim to be vampire hunters while the older boy is drawn into the gang of bikers by a beautiful girl.
 The older boy starts sleeping days and staying out all night while the younger boy starts getting into trouble because of his friends' obsession.Written by

 33 of 42 people found this review helpful.